top of page

 pbs_kids_logos.png

-I've received many questions over the years about the history of Public Radio/TV station WILL-AM/FM/TV.
-Without getting into a deep dive of research on the University of Illinois broadcast stations, I hope I can answer everyone's questions and curiosity by supplying a link to an online story supplied by Illinois Newsroom in January of 2022.
+I've received many questions about Public Radio/TV station WILL-AM/FM/TV history over the years.
+Without deep diving into research on the University of Illinois broadcast stations, I hope to answer everyone's questions and curiosity by supplying a link to an online story supplied by Illinois Newsroom in January of 2022.

-When I was doing research on the commercial TV stations, I did come across this curious story from one of the local newspapers, probably the Urbana Courier.
+While researching the commercial TV stations, I came across this curious story from one of the local newspapers, probably the Urbana Courier.
 It was from June 8, 1953.

-I did see another story that described the bill along with comments from its sponsors, that expressed concern that the TV station would broadcast programs that would present a liberal viewpoint.
+I did see another story that described the bill along with comments from its sponsors, expressing concern that the TV station would broadcast programs presenting a liberal viewpoint.

 To see the technical aspects of WILL-TV, click here.